 Best Lake Michigan Beaches

-These are just three of my favorite Wisconsin beaches to find beach glass, fossils, and other treasures along Lake Michigan‘s southern shore.
-Each beach has its own unique charm and unique treasures to offer.
+I’ve highlighted just three of my favorite Wisconsin beaches along Lake Michigan‘s southern shore, though there are dozens more!
+You’ll find that each beach has its own unique charm and its own unique treasures to offer.
 Get out there and enjoy Lake Michigan’s many beautiful beaches!

-If you’re looking for a simple sling or waist pack to collect beach glass, consider the Daylite Sling or the Transporter Waist Pack.
+If you’re looking for a simple hands free sling or waist pack to collect beach glass, consider the Daylite Sling or the Transporter Waist Pack.
 I love the lightweight, adjustable comfort of this particular sling and waist pack.
+If you prefer a lumbar pack, check out the Talon 6 Multi-sport Lumbar Pack.
+Osprey’s Packfinder is a great tool to find the pack that best fits your frame and activity.

 ……and……if you’re interested in venturing further inland for a bike ride, Explore the Glacial Landscapes of Southern Wisconsin – Glacial Drumlin State Trail – a beautiful rail trail from Waukesha to Cottage Grove, Wisconsin.